chongdashu/gvgai-private/README.md

 - In Eclipse, go to Eclipse -> Preferences -> Ant -> Runtime
 - Click on "Ant Home'' button on the right.
 - Select the folder, which you extracted ANT into (e.g., /Users/gvgai/ant/apache-ant-1.9.4/)

+**3. What is the coordinate system used for the game?
+Is the origin in the bottom-left or top-left. **

+The coordinate system  is the **inverted-Y** coordinate system, which is the convention used in most graphics applications.
+Thus, the origin of the game is in the **top-left** hand corner.
+The value of `x` increases going left-to-right.
+The value of `y` increases going top-to-bottom.